mz-mc/website/content/english/team/mabel-zhuang.md

   she has worked for a number of industry associations from the United States and around the world.
-Mabel has played an instrumental role in introducing China's 1.4-billion-strong population to products previously never seen or tasted products in the country, and she continues to help exporters navigate China's complex and increasingly competitive imported food market landscape.
+Mabel has played an instrumental role in introducing China's 1.4-billion-strong population to products previously never seen or tasted in the country, and she continues to help exporters navigate China's complex and increasingly competitive imported food market landscape.

   Mabel oversees and leads all MZMC strategy and marketing planning.